 This subject has some mothers thinking that the breast produces two types of milk.
 This is not true at all.

 During the production of breast milk, the milk is exactly the same.
 The difference comes in when feeding your baby.
-When milks collects in the Alveoli (milk producing cells), the fat tends to stick to the cells.
-When your baby feeds until the breast is empty, the fat is then released into the milk again.
+When milk collects in the Alveoli (milk-producing cells), the fat tends to stick to the cells.
+When your baby feeds until the breast is empty, the fat is then re-released into the milk.
 When your baby doesn’t ‘finish’ each breast properly, the hindmilk stays in the Alveoli and only gets released when the breast is emptied.

 When talking about foremilk, we refer to the first milk that your baby drinks when feeding.
-The foremilk has less fat and more lactose in it, stacked with carbohydrates, proteins and vitamins and might even appear bluish in color.
+The foremilk has little fat and a lot of lactose in it, stacked with carbohydrates, proteins, and vitamins and might even appear bluish in color.

 Foremilk is perfect for quenching a baby’s thirst and essential for brain development and providing energy.

 Hindmilk is thus the last bits of milk your baby feeds on.
-This milk contains more fat and is higher in calories.
+This milk is fattier than foremilk and is higher in calories.
 The hindmilk appears darker and even thicker.
-Hindmilk is important for a baby’s growth.
+Hindmilk is essential for a baby’s growth.